Best daily deals

 A photo of the Blue Microphones Yeti X standing on a table.

-The metal stand of the Yeti X is a great way to mount the microphone, but you can also use the socket to mount it on other things.
+The Yeti X’s metal stand is a great way to mount the microphone, but you can also use the socket to mount it on other things.

-If you’re looking to get recordings of your own voice, then you should probably take a good long look at the Yeti X. While it’s not going to give you better results than a dedicated studio setup, it’ll give you a rather frustration-free experience while giving you the control you need to squeeze as much quality as you can out of a USB microphone.
+Suppose you’re looking to get recordings of your own voice.
+In that case, you should probably take a good long look at the Yeti X. While it’s not going to give you better results than a dedicated studio setup, it’ll give you a rather frustration-free experience while giving you the control you need to squeeze as much quality as you can out of a USB microphone.
 Streamers will find a good ally in the Yeti X.

-If the Blue Yeti X is on your radar it’s probably safe to assume that you’re looking for a step up from your Snowball, gaming headset mic, or cheap USB mic off of Amazon.
+If the Blue Yeti X is on your radar, it’s probably safe to assume that you’re looking for a step up from your Snowball, gaming headset mic, or cheap USB mic off of Amazon.
 In that light, you’ll be happy with the Yeti X. However, this isn’t the mic to buy if you’re trying to set up a professional recording studio, trying to record instruments, or make a living singing for the internet.
-This is a microphone that’s purpose-built for voice and interfacing with a PC.
+This microphone is purpose-built for voice and interfacing with a PC.

 Blue Yeti X